Have you ever attempted to put an item into an array that requires moving half the items to create space?

 list after deletion : 2 -> 4 -> 5 -> NULL

-Traversal refers to visiting each node in the list sequentially to perform operations like displaying, processing, or searching for data.
-Starting from the head pointer, the traversal follows the chain of the next pointers until it reaches the end (NULL).
+Traversal is the act of going to each node in the list sequentially to accomplish some task, like displaying, processing data or searching for data.
+Traversal starts with the pointer to the head of the list and follows the chain of next pointers until it encounters the end of the list or null.

 Traversal is particularly useful for debugging and understanding the current structure of the list.